What to Say to Someone Who is Grieving a Pet

 Reach Out

 When someone close to you is mourning the loss of a pet, it’s very helpful to make your presence known.
-Don’t ignore a grieving perso in their time of need, even if you don’t fully understand why the death is so upsetting.
+Don’t ignore a grieving person in their time of need, even if you don’t fully understand why the death is so upsetting.
 Be proactive and reach out.
 It’s ok if you don’t know what to say.
 There aren’t many words you can offer to assuage their grief anyway.
 You can simply acknowledge the death of their pet and offer your heartfelt condolences to start.
 The bereaved may not remember what you said in the moment of their grief-filled daze, but in time, they’ll remember you showed up.
 For that, they’ll be truly grateful and appreciative of your effort.

 Listen